nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/Po58JnxjX7M/index.md

 ---
 title: 'Before You Call Yourself an Agile Coach: The Importance of Real Experience'
+description: 'Discover the first of 5 essential achievements to become an #AgileCoach with Martin Hinshelwood.
+Elevate your coaching journey today! #shorts #agile'
 date: 2024-09-21
 videoId: Po58JnxjX7M
 url: /resources/videos/:slug